emilkaram/SDC-ND-MPC-Udacity-Term2-Project5/README.md

             waypoints_y.push_back(dx * sin(-psi) + dy * cos(-psi));
           }

-Then a 3rd-degree polynomial is fitted to the transformed waypoints.
+Then a 3rd-order polynomial is fitted to the transformed waypoints.
  //Polyfit
  auto coeffs = polyfit(waypoints_x_eig, waypoints_y_eig, 3);

 ## Latency
-In a real car, there will be latency in a command that propagates through the system.
+In a real world scenario, there will be latency in a command that propagates through the system.
 In the simulator, it is 100 millisecond.
-We need to accommodate this time difference to predict waypoints for the trajectory.

 ## Simulation

+The code comiled without errors:

 ![](https://github.com/emilkaram/SDC-ND-MPC-Udacity-Term2-Project5/blob/master/img/2.png)

 The car stayed on the driveable road all the time.

 [video link to MPC](https://github.com/emilkaram/SDC-ND-MPC-Udacity-Term2-Project5/tree/master/video/vid2.mp4)